dafny-lang/dafny/docs/DafnyRef/integration- rust/IntegrationRust.md

 }
 ```

-Dafny will generate the following for you:
+As of today, Dafny will generate the following for you (internal names not guaranteed):

 ```
 pub mod external;         // from the additional external.rs input file